algolia/instantsearch-ios/doc/src/getting-started.md

 ### Storyboard

+If you don't want to write your layout programatically, then follow this storyboard track.
 In your `Main.Storyboard`, drag and drop a `Table View` from the Object Library and resize it to make it bigger.
 Then, select the `Table View` and change its custom class to `HitsTableWidget`.
 Now if you go to the attributes inspector, you will see that there are at the top 4 configuration parameters that you can apply like `Hits Pet Page` and `Infinite Scrolling`.
 Feel free to change them to your needs, or keep the default values.

-After that, click on your tableView, and in the attributes inspector, add a prototype cell.
+Then, click on your `Table View`, and in the attributes inspector, add a prototype cell.
 Then, select the Table View Cell and in the attributes inspector, specify `hitCell` as the identifier.

-Next, we need to have a reference to this HitsTableView in your `ViewController`.
+Finally, we need to have a reference to this HitsTableView in your `ViewController`.
 For that, go ahead and create an `IBOutlet` and call it `tableView`.

 ### Common